Quota Allocation Mechanism Review 2023-2024

 Some existing quota holders have asked for this to be reviewed, so that unused quota is available to existing quota holders as early as possible in each calendar year.

-The NZMB has considered what could be done to provide more flexibility while maintaining a reasonable level of access for new entrants.
-Three options for balancing the interests of new entrants and existing General Quota Allocation (GQA) holders are being consulted on:
+In September 2025, NZMB consulted on three options to amend the new entrant provisions for WTO quotas to provide more flexibility while maintaining a reasonable level of access for new entrants.
+The three options consulted sought to balance the interests of new entrants and existing General Quota Allocation (GQA) holders.

 Supplementary material